 In December 2011, Cantoll entered into an agreement with the Province to implement and maintain the road-side tolling technology and back-office systems relating to Phase 1 of Highway 407 East (the "Highway 407 East Contract").
 In October 2015, Cantoll and the Province amended and restated the Highway 407 East Contract to include Phase 2 of Highway 407 East.
 Under the terms of the Highway 407 East Contract, the Province will reimburse Cantoll for the cost of implementing both Phase 1 and Phase 2.
 Following implementation, Cantoll will provide tolling, billing and back-office services to the Province in a transparent and seamless way for customers.
-The duration of the operating agreement is 10 years from the commencement of operation of Highway 407 East and is renewable by 10-year increments, for up to 30 years in total.
+The operating agreement has an initial term of 10 years and is renewable by 10-year increments, for up to 30 years in total.
 Pursuant to the terms of the Highway 407 East Contract, Cantoll deposited \$9.0 million into a segregated funds account which will be released gradually beginning at the commencement of operations.

-In 2015, Cantoll substantially completed all of the key back-office system deliverables required under the Highway 407 East Contract.
-Due to roadway construction delays, however, Cantoll expects that final preparations to enable tolling will be completed by the second half of 2016.
-During the first quarter, Cantoll commenced the contract work associated with Phase 2 of the Highway 407 East Contract.
+In 2015, Cantoll substantially completed all of the key back-office system deliverables required for Phase 1 under the Highway 407 East Contract.
+During the second quarter of 2016, Cantoll continued with the installation of the road-side tolling equipment.
+However due to Phase 1 roadway construction delays, final preparations to enable tolling are expected to be completed by the end of 2016.
+During the second quarter, Cantoll also continued with the contract work associated with Phase 2 of the Highway 407 East Contract.

-First Quarter 2016 Results of Operations
+Second Quarter 2016 Results of Operations